6 Types of Fashion Aesthetics: Ditch Trends, Own Your Style

 Inspired by a romantic and whimsical vision of the rural world, this fashion aesthetic thrives on earthy and neutral tones, monochrome garments or simple patterns (like floral prints), flowy skirts, prairie dresses, and charming details like ruffles, lace, or puff sleeves.

-For example: white linen shirts, long summer dresses, woollen jumpers and cardigans, and roomy trousers.
+So, cosy up in loose garments in minimalist designs, natural fabrics, and a beachy palette (like white linen shirts, long summer dresses, woollen jumpers and cardigans, and roomy trousers).

 6. Twee fashion aesthetic

-We could describe this type of fashion aesthetic in two ways:
+I could describe this type of fashion aesthetic in two ways.

-• Quirky and dainty outifts with 60s and 70s silhouettes (dresses, mini skirts, layers, Peter Pan collars, flat shoes, and bright tights)
+Quirky and dainty outfits in saturated pastels and with 60s silhouettes (and especially short dresses, mini skirts, layers, Peter Pan collars, flat shoes, and bright tights), or simply...
+Zooey Deschanel's looks!

 Instead of trying to look distinctive, normcore clothing is about going back to basics… but with a conscious approach!

-Opt for simple and monochrome garments or staples like plain t-shirts, jeans, button-down shirts, and trainers.
+So, opt for simple designs, monochrome garments, and staples like plain t-shirts, jeans, button-down shirts, and trainers.

-At Project Cece, we’ve brought hundreds of fairtrade brands in one place and included handy filters to help you narrow down your choices.
+• Support sustainable brands when buying clothes for your new fashion aesthetic – At Project Cece, we brought hundreds of fair trade brands in one place and included filters to narrow down your choices

 Share our story